baoisnotruski/rpo/rpo_content.md

 #### IT Recruitment

-Whether you are looking to expand your company or fill a gap in your team, our database can connect you to the right person.
+Whether you are looking to expand your company or fill a gap in your team, we can connect you to the right person.
 CTA - Hire With Us